 The UW Division of Facial Plastic and Reconstructive Surgery provides the full spectrum of patient care from aesthetic to reconstructive surgery and medicine.
 Partnering with a team of experts that includes dermatologists, aestheticians, physical therapists, anaplastologists, ophthalmologists, and oral surgeons, we provide the latest treatments available in a setting tailored to an individual’s needs, and we do this with care and compassion.
-Our faculty are board-certified in facial plastic and reconstructive surgery as well as in otolaryngology – head & neck surgery.
+Our faculty are board certified in both Facial Plastic and Reconstructive Surgery as well as Otolaryngology – Head & Neck Surgery.
 Or goal is simple: to provide the best possible results for every patient we treat.

 Head & Neck Surgery and Oncology

-The UW Department of Otolaryngology - Head and Neck Surgery in collaboration with the Seattle Cancer Care Alliance is the northwest's leader in head and neck cancer care and is ranked as one of the top five cancer centers in the nation.
+UW Department of Otolaryngology: Head and Neck Surgery in collaboration with the Seattle Cancer Care Alliance is the Northwest's leader in head and neck cancer care and is ranked as one of the top five cancer centers in the nation.

-The laryngology team at UW Medicine specializes in the diagnosis, medical and surgical treatment of diseases affecting the throat.
+The laryngology team at UW Medicine specializes in the diagnosis and medical and surgical treatment of diseases affecting the throat.
 This includes all aspects of care related to voice, airway and swallowing disorders.
 UW Laryngology is unsurpassed in the breadth and depth of clinical practice of contemporary laryngology at the highest level.
-The multidisciplinary approach to patient care practiced by our three laryngologists and five voice/swallow therapists follows an ideal model of collaborative care.
+The multidisciplinary approach to patient care practiced by our team of laryngologists and voice/swallow therapists follows an ideal model of collaborative care.
 All members are intimately familiar with the complex anatomy and physiology of the larynx, pharynx, trachea and esophagus.